Dr. Thomas Cream—Jack the Ripper Suspect

 Dr. Cream Moves to Chicago

-Probably feeling the heat a little too close, Cream left Canada in August 1879 and set up his business near Chicago’s red-light district.
+Probably feeling the heat was getting a little too close, Cream left Canada in August 1879 and set up his business near Chicago’s red-light district.
 The location provided a steady supply of prostitutes in need of an abortion.
-One or two of them didn’t make it through the procedure, but the police were not able to make any charges stick.
+One or two of them didn’t survive the procedure, but the police were not able to make any charges stick.
 The investigations were probably not that thorough anyway.
+The prevailing ethos then, as now, was that sex workers are not worth the bother.

 One of his sidelines was selling an elixir he claimed cured epilepsy and one of the people he was treating with this was a Mrs. Julia Stott.
 The two crossed the patient/doctor boundary and began an affair, which the unfortunate Mr. Daniel Stott discovered.